 - the initial submission phase is publicly advertised

 - following this, public workshops are held which you may attend

 - there will be a submission phase – you may make a submission

 - you may also attend the hearing of submissions by Council

-For further information on Reserve Management Plans, contact Stephanie Kelly on 07 577 7000.
+For further information on Reserve Management Plans, contact Sonya Baird (Recreation Planner) on 07 577 7000.